Deploy and fine-tune Qwen1.5 models in Model Gallery using console or Python SDK, with SFT and DPO fine-tuning support.

-Enhanced multilingual capabilities: qwen1.5 features significant optimizations in multilingual processing, supporting a wider range of languages and more complex linguistic scenarios.
+Enhanced multilingual capabilities: Significant optimizations in multilingual processing support a wider range of languages and more complex linguistic scenarios.

-Human preference alignment: The model's alignment with human preferences is enhanced using techniques like Direct Policy Optimization (DPO) and Proximal Policy Optimization (PPO).
+Human preference alignment: Enhanced alignment with human preferences using Direct Policy Optimization (DPO) and Proximal Policy Optimization (PPO) techniques.

-Long context support: All qwen1.5 models support a context length of up to 32,768 tokens, greatly improving their ability to process long text.
+Long context support: All Qwen1.5 models support context length up to 32,768 tokens, greatly improving long text processing capability.

-In performance benchmarks, qwen1.5 demonstrates outstanding results.
-The qwen1.5 model series is highly competitive in areas like language understanding, code generation, reasoning, multilingual processing, and human preference alignment.
+Qwen1.5 demonstrates outstanding benchmark performance in language understanding, code generation, reasoning, multilingual processing, and human preference alignment.

 Prerequisites

-This example currently supports running in the Model Gallery module only in the China (Beijing), China (Shanghai), China (Shenzhen), and China (Hangzhou) regions.
+Model Gallery supports running in China (Beijing), China (Shanghai), China (Shenzhen), and China (Hangzhou) regions only.

 Resource configuration requirements: